CSCfi/csc-user-guide/docs/support/tutorials/many.md

 Next lines calculate which directories belong to the current array job, using the `SLURM_ARRAY_TASK_ID` environment varible.

-The main "loop" of the script is implemented with GNU parallel, command `parallel`.
+The main "loop" of the script is implemented with GNU parallel command `parallel`.
 With the option `-j $SLURM_CPUS_PER_TASK` we tell GNU parallel to keep running 40 commands (applications) in parallel.
 Since we need to copy files into and out from the local SSD for each run, we wrap our application in a